opentargets/ot-release-metrics/README.md

 ## Running

+The modules can be run locally or in the Google Cloud (in this case, a `e2-highcpu-8` instance is recommended).

 ### Pre-pipeline run
 You will first need to collect the latest evidence string JSON files for all sources.
 This can be done using the [`platform-input-support`](https://github.com/opentargets/platform-input-support) module.
 The easiest way is to run it is through Docker.